mmuratarat/mmuratarat.github.io/_pages/faq.md

 47. Why is trace of a multiplication of matrices invariant to cyclic permutations?
 48. [What is the trace of a scalar?](#what-is-the-trace-of-a-scalar)
 49. [What do positive definite, positive semi-definite and negative definite/negative semi-definite mean?](#what-do-positive-definite-positive-semi-definite-and-negative-definitenegative-semi-definite-mean)
+50. How to make a positive definite matrix with a matrix that’s not symmetric?

 [Numerical Optimization](#numerical-optimization)